 - Analytics – to analyze the site visitors to your site

-- Security – Secure your website – using SSL certificate.
+- Security – Secure your website – using an SSL certificate.

 - Performance – deploying caching for performance gain